bahmutov/cypress-examples/docs/recipes/compare-numbers.md

 <!-- fiddle-end -->

+Watch this example explained in the video [Confirm The Page Shows A Number Before Converting And Saving As An Alias](https://youtu.be/6PzXHCUD1Yc).

 ## The entire element is replaced

 We should be careful when checking an element - maybe the entire part of the page is replaced and our DOM reference is stale and detached from the DOM.
 Then we will never "see" the text "loading..." changing into a number, as the example below shows.
 The entire `<P>` element has its inner HTML replaced with new children elements.
 We should query from the top of the page and avoid keeping any inner element references.